 - Blog link: Do you really want me to explain this?

 - Blog niche: Identify any blog’s niche by looking at some of the most popular articles from that blog.
-You can use Alexa or other sites to find what keywords are getting maximum traffic for that blog, or what kind of content is most liked by the audience.
+You can use SEMRUSH to find what keywords are getting maximum traffic for that blog, or what kind of content is most liked by the audience.

 - Relations: Blogging is also about creating good relations with other bloggers.
 Some bloggers are very active on social media, and others are loners.
 Depending upon your interaction with a particular blogger, make a column for the purpose of noting the relationship.
 This will help you to connect with blog owners, as you work to identify their social media presence and personal identity.

-- Page rank: This is an important column which I maintain because it helps me to maximize my output.
+- Domain authority: This is an important column which I maintain because it helps me to maximize my output.
 Remember, one of the reasons for guest posting or article marketing is to create backlinks and increase visibility.
-If my sole reason for guest posting is backlinks and page rankings, I will choose blogs with high page rankings.
+If my sole reason for guest posting is backlinks and ranking benefits, I will choose blogs with high domain authority.
 If my reason for guest posting is for branding purposes and to reach a wider audience, I will choose a blog in my niche with a large community, preferably a blog where we can generate lots of comments and reactions.
-Use bulk page rank checker tools to find the page rank of any blog or website.
+Check the domain authority.

-- Number of allowed backlinks: Some blogs allow 1-3 in-post backlinks, and some only give a link in the author’s bio.
+- Number of allowed backlinks: Few of the blogs allow 1 in-post backlinks, and some only give a link in the author’s bio.
 This is again relevant to my above strategy (page rank).

 - Submission process: I created another column which describes the submission process.
 My best picks are blogs which allow submissions from the dashboard.
 This makes the whole process easy.
 If you have a WordPress blog, you can refer to the following guide to make your blog a multi-author blog with dashboard submission capabilities: Useful WordPress Plugin for multi-author blogs.